- Download our Moving to Belgium Guide (PDF)

 Should I learn to speak another language in Belgium?

-Depending where one settles in Belgium, it may be necessary to learn a little French or Dutch.
+Depending on where one settles in Belgium, learning French, Dutch, or even German could be beneficial.
 Brussels is a bilingual city, and the majority of its citizens speak either French or Dutch.
-Most English-speaking expats moving to the city will find they can get by without learning another language, though doing so is a sure way to gain favour with locals.
+While most English-speaking expats moving to the city will find they can get by without learning another language, doing so can improve communication and integration and help gain favour with locals.

 Is Belgium a good place to raise children?

 How safe is Belgium?